iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/navigation.rst

 We should probably start, however, by discussing what "the filesystem" actually means.
 In effect, it's how the operating system stores and retrieves data.
-Most operating systems have a **hierarchical directory structure** - that is, the filesystem is organized like an upside-down tree, starting from a single "root" folder, ``/``.
+Most operating systems have a **hierarchical directory structure** - that is, the filesystem is organized like an upside-down tree, starting from a single "root" folder.
+On Unix-like systems, the root directory is ``/``.

-Most Unix-based filesystems have a top-level directory structure that looks something like this:
+Most Unix-like filesystems have a top-level directory structure that looks something like this:

 .. image:: img/filesystem.png
     :width: 600